THE PERVERSION OF GRACE

 It is repentance that brings us to eternal life.

-And the times of this ignorance God winked at; but now commandeth all men every where to repent: (Acts 17:30)
+“Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent, (Acts 17:30)

 Repentance is more than belief or feeling sorry for our sins.
 To repent is to turn away from the world, from sin, and from self-will.
 To repent is to turn to God, to righteous and holy works and obedience to the Lord.
 Any conversion experience that does not include the works of repentance does not bring salvation to the believer.
 It is not enough to believe or be remorseful—or even to confess our sinful state.
 There must be the works of repentance.